Shopify/hydrogen-v1/docs/framework/react-server-components.md

 This guide provides information about how React Server Components work in the context of Hydrogen.

 > Note:
-> Hydrogen's implementation of server components is a modified version of React Server Components, which are currently in Alpha.
-Hydrogen provides a layer of abstractions to make server components stable for use in Hydrogen apps.
-Hydrogen is working with Vercel and the React team to align on enhancements to server components, including [replacing filename suffixes for annotated boundaries](https://github.com/reactjs/rfcs/pull/189#issuecomment-1116482278) and using async/await for data fetching.
-Hydrogen will release a future version with these enhancements when they are available, along with tools for migrating existing Hydrogen applications.
-Learn more about the current state of React Server Components [on the React blog](https://reactjs.org/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022.html#server-components).
+> Hydrogen's [implementation](https://shopify.dev/custom-storefronts/hydrogen/framework/work-with-rsc) of server components is a modified version of React Server Components, which are currently in [Alpha](https://reactjs.org/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022.html#server-components).
+Shopify provides a layer of abstractions to make server components stable for use in Hydrogen apps.
+>
+> Shopify is currently working with Vercel and the React team to align on enhancements to server components, and will release a future version of Hydrogen with tools for migrating existing Hydrogen apps.

 ## How React Server Components work